Dragonfish Bingo Sites

 Dragonfish is a type of bingo software but there’s also a Dragonfish network.
 Well actually there’s several Dragonfish networks but only one of them is THE Dragonfish network.
 Though arguably that doesn’t matter much any more.
 All sites using the Dragonfish software do so under a licence held by 888 UK Limited; some Dragonfish bingo sites are operated by 888 themselves and others are white labels.
 The Dragonfish software is hugely popular but doesn’t have much in the way of pre-buy facilities.

 Virtue Fusion is both a software and a network; it’s owned by iGaming giant Playtech and eventually the branding will all change so it is known as Playtech Bingo.
 The Virtue Fusion software is extremely versatile and deservedly very popular.
 There aren’t as many Virtue Fusion bingo sites as there used to be (many smaller sites have closed and a couple of big sites have moved to the GVC bingo software) but it still has a huge and loyal player base enabling them to offer some really big prizes and amazing promotions.
 Most Virtue Fusion sites also have non network bingo rooms and promotions.

 Pragmatic Play is very much the new kid on the block of the bingo software world but is clearly going places fast.
 The bingo platform was given a soft launch at one site in early 2019 and was then rolled out to a number of Nektan slot and casino sites in summer 2019.
 Since then it has replaced other bingo products at more than a hundred other sites.
 There’s 30, 75, 80 and 90 ball bingo with fully featured pre-buy.
-Pragmatic Play bingo rooms normally have chat enabled but this is not the case at at Jumpman sites.
+Pragmatic Play bingo rooms normally have chat enabled but this is not the case at Jumpman and Nektan sites.